-To indicate the progress of the payment and other events, the reader has indicator LEDs, an illuminating contactless logo, and a buzzer.
-Transaction screens appear on the mobile device that is paired with the reader.
+To indicate the progress of the payment and other events, the card reader has indicator LEDs, an illuminating contactless logo, and a buzzer.
+Transaction screens appear on the mobile device that is connected to the card reader.

 Supplied components